 An issue has been identified which can sometimes affect cloud console users from seeing Chromebook thumbnails from within the Google Chrome browser.
 If our STUN/TURN servers are accessible from within your network (see here) this issue should not affect you.
 In some cases however, this change may be required to view live screens of Chromebooks.

-Please note this is not an Impero software created issue and will be affecting anyone using webRTC communication protocol.
+Please note this is not an Impero software created issue and will be affecting anyone using the WebRTC communication protocol.

-Cause: Google has introduced a config setting within the Chrome browser (starting with Chrome update 75) which is designed to hide the local IP address used within WebRTC by using a technology called mDNS.
+Cause: Google introduced a setting within the Chrome browser (starting with Chrome update 75) which is designed to hide the local IP address used within WebRTC by using a technology called mDNS.

 From investigations, mDNS queries on certain networks may not have been enabled.
 This will prevent thumbnails from appearing within the console user’s Chrome browser.